cuemacro/findatapy/README.md

 # Coding log

+* 03 Oct 2019
+    * Remove API key from cache
+    * Remove timezone when storing in Arctic (can cause issues with later versions of Pandas)
 * 14 Aug 2019
     * Bloomberg downloaders now works with Pandas 0.25
     * Fixed Yahoo downloader to work with yfinance (replacing pandas_datareader for Yahoo)